JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Last year I set this as a goal.

 What exactly were those 24 tech videos to make AI, D&A more accesible: [x]

+Along the way, Ive made my life easier by based the video content on a simpler NEW repo: https://github.com/JAlcocerT/Home-Lab

 1. [Cloudflare Tunnels](https://www.youtube.com/watch?v=k75PviBQeA0)
 2. [OpenAI API Tricks](https://www.youtube.com/watch?v=Yihsci3QcfI)